CAN Pass-Through

 3. Click "OK".

-1. Device Identifier (short): Give your CAN controller a short name.
+1. Device Identifier (short): Give your CANbus controller a short name.
 This will preface the menu entries as they drop down in TunerStudio so you always know which controller you are working with when you change parameters in the menus.
+The default is 'CAN1'.

 2. Device description: This is a longer description to remind you of the configuration you are setting.

 5. Configuration Settings: Be sure to 'Activate' CAN_COMMANDS in the 'Configuration Setting' section of the CAN Devices dialog.
-This activates the use of CAN pass-through mode for TunerStudio.
+This activates the use of CANbus pass-through mode for TunerStudio.

-Here is a video on setting up CAN in TunerStudioMS: CAN set-up video (22 MBytes)
+Here is a video on setting up CANbus in TunerStudioMS: CAN set-up video (22 MBytes)

-Once set up for any CAN devices, TunerStudio will replace the CAN ID in all the ini commands with the ID you set for the device in the 'File/Project Properties/CAN Device'.
+Once set up for any CANbus devices, TunerStudio will replace the CAN ID in all the INI commands with the ID you set for the device in the 'File/Project Properties/CAN Device'.
 All of the menus for both MS-II™ and MShift™ will appear in TunerStudio (prefaced by the short Device Identifier).

-In the tuning software, you may need to change some of the CAN configuration variables if you are using 'non-standard' code.
+In the tuning software, you may need to change some of the CANbus configuration variables if you are using 'non-standard' code.
 Find out more on how to do this here: www.msgpio.com/manuals/mshift/V22tune.html

-TunerStudioMS has the ability to burn new outmsg formats to the MegaSquirt® controller to allow it to pass different information to various CAN devices.
-This function is under menu item 'Tools/Configure CAN Outmsg'.
+TunerStudioMS has the ability to burn new outmsg formats to the MegaSquirt® controller to allow it to pass different information to various CANbus devices.
+This function is under menu item 'Tools/Configure CANbus Outmsg'.

 The formats are defined in a file called canOutmsg.inc, here is an example: canOutmsg.inc.
 This file should be placed in the Project folder \inc\ sub-directory.

-The file format for the default CAN outmsg is:
+The file format for the default CANbus outmsg is:

 ; CAN Outmsg